unicode-org/icu4x/ffi/diplomat/cpp/docs/source/casemap_ffi.rst

     .. cpp:function:: static diplomat::result<ICU4XCaseMapCloser, ICU4XError> create(const ICU4XDataProvider& provider)

-        Construct a new ICU4XCaseMapper instance for NFC
+        Construct a new ICU4XCaseMapper instance

         See the `Rust documentation for new <https://docs.rs/icu/latest/icu/casemap/struct.CaseMapCloser.html#method.new>`__ for more information.